Coming From our Warehouse. Usually Ships in 1-5 Days

 About the Author

 Alison Green Myers is a writer and educator.
 She is the program director for the Highlights Foundation.
-A Bird Will Soar is her first novel.
+Her debut novel, A Bird Will Soar, won the Schneider Family Book Award.
 She lives in the woods with her family.

 “I was always going to love this book because it’s about a boy who loves birds.
 What I didn’t expect was how deeply I would fall in love with the characters.
 Alison Green Myers makes choices in her writing that reflect the complicated nature of Axel’s thoughts so tenderly that I ached for him and his family.
 This is absolutely my favorite middle grade novel this year.” —Heidi E. Y. Stemple, author of Fly With Me, Counting Birds, and You Nest Here With Me